 Honorary Fellow of The Pirbright Institute.

-Appointed Chair of the Health & Safety Executive's (HSE) Scientific Advisory Group on Genetic Modification (Contained Use) [SACGM(CU)] (since 2014).
+Appointed Chair of the Health & Safety Executive's (HSE) Scientific Advisory Group on Genetic Modification (Contained Use) [SACGM(CU)] (2014; reappointed 2017 to date).

-Microbiology Society (formerly Society for General Microbiology) Elected Member of Council and Governing Trustee (since 2015).
+Microbiology Society (formerly Society for General Microbiology) Elected Member of Council and Governing Trustee (2015-2017).

 Appointed member of the Health & Safety Executive's (HSE) Scientific Advisory Group on Genetic Modification (Contained Use) [SACGM(CU)] (2004-2014).